indeedeng/iwf-python-samples/README.md

 The solution with iWF:
 <img width="752" alt="iwf solution" src="https://github.com/indeedeng/iwf-python-sdk/assets/4523955/4cec7742-a965-4a2d-868b-693ffba372fa">
-All in one single dependency
+* All in one single dependency
-WorkflowAsCode
-Natural to represent business
+* Natural to represent business
-Builtin & rich support for operation tooling
+* Builtin & rich support for operation tooling

 It's so simple & easy to do that the [business logic code](./signup/signup_workflow.py) can be shown here!